dsilva2/cup-pong/README.md

 ## Overview

-BRUNO combines the physical skill of beer pong with interactive AR technology to create an engaging multiplayer experience.
+BRUNO, developed based off of Snap's ThrowLab sample project, combines the physical skill of beer pong with interactive AR technology to create an engaging multiplayer experience.
 Players stand around a virtual table, taking turns to throw ping pong balls at cups.
 Rather than pitting players against each other, this game strives to enhance social connection between the players and assist in developing deeper relationships.
 The game features:

 - Realistic physics-based ball throwing mechanics
 - Dynamic cup removal animations when hit